microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 This will by default clean the training set associated to your config.
 If you wish to clean the validation set instead, please add the `--on-val-set` flag to your command.
 Please check the [Readme](InnerEyeDataQuality/configs/README.md) file to learn more about how to configure the simulation benchmark for label cleaning.

 ## Model selection benchmark
-Likewise we provide the capability to run the model selection benchmark described in the paper.
-In more details, this script will first evaluate the model on the original noisy validation set.
+The repository also provides the capability to run the model selection benchmark described in the paper.
+In particular, the [script](InnerEyeDataQuality/model_selection_benchmark.py) will first evaluate the model on the original noisy validation set.
 Then it will load the cleaned validation labels (coming from running one selector on the noisy validation dataset) and re-run evaluation on this cleaned dataset.
 The script will then report metrics for all models evaluated on both noisy and cleaned data.

 Running the benchmark:
 * [Pre-requisite] Prior to running the benchmark that are a few steps to do first: